FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/cc-sector-upgrade-guidelines-and-modeling.md

 ### Assumptions

 - 32GiB sectors
 - Deals with same size as sectors (ie, 32GiB).
-Note that this is coherent with the status quo (average verified deals size is ~30GiB, see related statistics in Starboard [here](https://dashboard.starboard.ventures/market-deals)).
+Note that this is coherent with the status quo (average verified deals size is ~30GiB, see related statistics in [Starboard dashboard](https://dashboard.starboard.ventures/market-deals)).
 - Verified deals only, assuming deals duration matching the remaining sector lifetime when they are activated (ie, a sector can be extended if needed).

 ## Definitions